UIUC-iSchool-DataViz/is445_spring2022/week11/lecture10_part1.md

 What can you say about this event given the picture?
 How is this different from an average day on the National Mall in DC?

 What is the story of this photograph?

+notice that you need the CONTEXT of US history to "get" this story however

 ---